 Amanda Porterfield is a historian of American religion with interests in the place of religion in business, law, politics and modern art.
 She is currently Professor Emerita at Florida State University.

-Before the lecture, please review Dr. Porterfield’s recommended readings on the History of American Slavery.
+Here are Dr. Porterfield’s other recommended readings on the History of American Slavery.

 Our post-lecture discussion on Dr. Porterfield’s talk will be held on Tuesday, October 6 at 7:30pm.